zaramihnea/zaramihnea/README.md

 ## About Me

-- Currently working @ Endava as a DevOps Engineer
+- Currently working as a DevOps Engineer
 - Masters student at **Facultatea de Informatica Iasi**, UAIC University
 - Passionate about coding and technology